 The system is expected to support MPLS label switching services in order to integrate into existing and planned commercial services platforms.
 Major applications of MPLS are telecommunications traffic engineering and MPLS VPN.
-In the context of MPLS VPNs, the CCAP is expected to support the following MPLS RFCs:
+In the context of MPLS VPNs, the CCAP, operating in routing mode, is expected to support the following MPLS RFCs: